Quadratic Formula Calculator — Solve ax²+bx+c=0 Instantly

 Frequently asked questions

-What does the discriminant tell me about the graph of the parabola?
+What does the discriminant tell me about the graph of a parabola?

-Can I use this calculator if a is negative?
+Can I use this calculator when a is negative?

 Why does completing the square give the same result as the quadratic formula?

-What are Vieta's formulas and when should I use them?
+What are Vieta's formulas and why are they useful?

 How do I handle complex roots in practice?

-Is there a cubic or quartic equivalent of the quadratic formula?
+Is there a formula for cubic or higher-degree equations?

-How does the quadratic formula appear in real physics problems?
+How does the quadratic formula apply to physics problems?